Grandmaster (GM) Sken was born in 1955 in Numpi, Ampur Tron Thongsaenkun, Uttaradit Province in the North of Thailand.

 Master Sken returned to find that they had formed a new Muay Thai association, the British Thai Boxing Council (BTBC) and had elected him their Chief Instructor.
 Regrettably, this did not last, due to internal politics.
 Master Sken then formed the Sitnarong International Muay Thai Association (SIMTA).

 In 1991, Master Sken extended his Muay Thai lessons to cater for those who had no desire to fight in the ring, but who wanted to enjoy the art as a means of keeping fit and for self defense.
-The number of students who joined for the latter reasons grew rapidly as they came to realize that one could fully participate in this art without necessarily getting beaten up in the ring!
+The number of students who joined for the latter reasons grew rapidly as they came to realise that one could fully participate in this art without necessarily getting hurt in the ring!

 Not many except his closest friends and students know this, but 1990 began a few years of darkness, disappointment and sadness for Master Sken.

 In 1990, he realized that his life had come to a cross roads and he had to decide on the path to take.
 He had devoted his life to teaching the noble art and spending all his time with his fighters.
-Yet, he was saddened that at this time – when he needed then – most of them were not there for him.
+Yet, he was saddened that at this time – when he needed them – most of them were not there for him.
 He realized that the western culture was vastly different from the Thai (or Asian) which cultivated loyalty to one's teacher(s).
 Some of his students even tried to discredit him.
 He was confused and greatly disheartened.
 Understandably, he decided that he had taken quite enough and decided to stop teaching his fighters completely – a decision he never dreamt that he would ever take, as teaching was always (a happily, remains) his passion.